Exathi/PSChromeDevToolsServer/Readme.md

 If the terminal closes or pipes lose connection, the browser will close.
 The browser is tied to the terminal.

-`Start-CdpServer -Verbose -Debug` will enable respective stream outputs to the main console.
+`Start-CdpServer -Verbose -Debug` will enable respective runspacepool stream outputs to the main console.

 `AnonymousPipeServerStream.Write()` requires a null byte to be sent at the end of the string to signal end of write.